 - Give the correct dose.
 Measure the dose out exactly.

-- Use a measuring spoon, medicine spoon or syringe.
+- Use a medication syringe or dropper to measure the correct amount because they are more reliable than a measuring spoon.
+When possible use medication syringe or dropper that came with product.
 One teaspoon = 5ml (cc).
-Kitchen teaspoons & tablespoons are not accurate; they hold 2-7ml (cc) and should not be used.
+Kitchen teaspoons & tablespoons are not accurate and should not be used.

 - Give medications that treat symptoms (such as: persistent cough) only if your child needs it and never to children under 2.
 Continuous use is usually not necessary.
 Talk with your health care provider.

 - Be especially careful with over-the-counter medications.
 Some adult strength medications are never used with children.
 Talk with your health care provider or pharmacist.

 - Fever reducing medication can be given for fever over 102°.
 Remember that fever can be the body’s way to fight infection.
 Be careful not to casually use fever-reducing medication.